cs1302uga/cs1302-genlistadt/README.md

   interface or something similar, then that will result in an immediate violation of this absolute requirement.

-* **No Static Variables:** Use of static variables is not allowed for this assignment.
-However, static constants are permitted.

 ### Grading

 This project will be graded using unit tests, none of which will be made